-The male condom does not influence the man’s libido or interfere with pleasure.
-You can use male condoms and have the same pleasure.
+External condoms doenot influence the man’s libido or interfere with pleasure.
+You can use condoms and have the same pleasure.
 (Central Africa Republic)

 Myth: Size of penis

-Some men and women believe incorrectly that men who have a large penis will not be able to find a male condom that fits them properly.
+Some people believe incorrectly that men who have a large penis will not be able to find an external condom that fits them properly.

 There are many different kinds and brands of condoms that vary in features such as shape, size, color, lubrication, thickness, texture, and whether or not they are coated with spermicide.

 Although there are considerable variations between the sizes of individual penises, there is no established market of different sized condoms, even in developed countries.
 Users should be advised to try different brands to find out which fits best.
 Condoms of 49mm width are readily available and are the preferred size for a smaller condom.
 Although there is no “standard” size for larger condoms, some manufacturers produce condoms of 56mm width.